KurtGokhan/tanstack-query-builder/README.md

 - 🪶 Zero dependencies
 - 🚢 SSR and Router compatible

+## TODO

+- Strong typed customizable tags
+- QueryClient API on builders
+- Middlewares on builder
+- Context on builder

 ## Examples

 Following code loads a list of Posts from an API, and presents a Delete button to delete each one.